Ronald Hamowy

 Ronald Hamowy (/həˈmaʊi/; April 17, 1937 – September 8, 2012) was a Canadian academic, known primarily for his contributions to political and social academic fields.
-At the time of his death, he was professor emeritus of Intellectual History at the University of Alberta in Edmonton, Canada.
+At the time of his death, he was professor emeritus of intellectual history at the University of Alberta in Edmonton, Canada.
 Hamowy was closely associated with the political ideology of libertarianism and his writings and scholarship place particular emphasis on individual liberty and the limits of state action in a free society.
 He is associated with a number of prominent American libertarian organizations.

 Biography

-Hamowy was born in Shanghai, China.
+Hamowy was born in Shanghai, in the Republic of China.
 His family was Jewish; his father was from Syria and his mother was from Egypt.
 He was raised in New York City.
-He did his undergraduate studies in economics and history at Cornell University and at City College of New York.
-In 1960 he was admitted to the doctoral program at the Committee on Social Thought, University of Chicago and did his doctorate under the supervision of Professor Friedrich Hayek.
+He did his undergraduate studies in economics and history at Cornell University and City College of New York.
+In 1960 he was admitted to the doctoral program at the Committee on Social Thought, University of Chicago, and did his doctorate under the supervision of professor Friedrich Hayek.
 He did postgraduate work at Balliol College, Oxford, where he studied under Sir Isaiah Berlin and did further postgraduate work at the University of Paris.

-He returned to the United States in 1968 to become an instructor in and later assistant director of the History of Western Civilization Program at Stanford University.
+He returned to the United States in 1968 to become an instructor and later assistant director of the History of Western Civilization Program at Stanford University.
 In 1969, he accepted a position as assistant professor in the History Department at the University of Alberta in Edmonton, Western Canada's largest university.
-He taught there until 1975, when he took a position in the Department of Political Science at Simon Fraser University, Burnaby, British Columbia; after two years at Simon Fraser, he returned to the University of Alberta where he remained until his retirement from active teaching in 1998.
+He taught there until 1975, when he took a position in the Department of Political Science at Simon Fraser University, Burnaby, British Columbia; after two years at Simon Fraser, he returned to the University of Alberta where he remained until he retired from active teaching in 1998.
 He lived near Washington, DC.